 Seizing it as an opportunity to revive her career, she decides to report it from Facebook Live.

 Taking this bold move, leaves her one of Britain’s most hated women as people accuse her of playing on the poor victims death and she finds herself the victim of trolls as well as being the potentially the next victim as she receives threatening messages from the killer.

 The story travels at a fast pace and having different narratives gives an clever insights into the siblings as Ryan can’t get over his sister’s death and is convinced that he’s going mad when he sees her it every opportunity.
 There’s also a perspective from their mother growing up leading up to their sister’s death, which does make for chilling reading at times and really sets the tone of the story.

 A suspenseful tale that literally does make the reader shocked, ‘The Other Sister’ is a dark and twisted tale with an ending that will leave the reader in turmoil.

-You can pre-order The Adults from Amazon and will be available to buy from good bookshops from 23rd August 2018.
+You can pre-order The Other Sister from Amazon and will be available to buy from good bookshops from 18th October 2018.